makerdao/auction-keeper/README.md

 discover new ones, ensure that an instance of _bidding model_ is running for each auction, provide these instances of the current status of their auctions and bid according to decisions taken by them.

-The way the auction discovery and monitoring mechanism works at the moment is simplisbidExpiry for illustration purposes.
+The way the auction discovery and monitoring mechanism works at the moment is simplistic for illustration purposes.
 It basically operates as a loop which kicks in on every new block enumerating all auctions from `1` to `auctionsStarted`.
 Bidding models are checked every 2 seconds and submitted where appropriate.